-The Medicare Open Enrollment Period, which happens annually from Oct.
+The Medicare Annual Election Period, which happens annually from Oct.
 15 to Dec.
 7, is the designated time to switch plans within the Medicare and Medicare Advantage program.
-During this period, recipients can switch to and from Medicare Advantage and original Medicare, join or leave the part D prescription drug plan, and switch within Medicare Advantage and original Medicare.
+During this period, recipients can switch to and from Medicare Advantage and Original Medicare, join or leave the part D prescription drug plan, and switch between Medicare Advantage and Original Medicare.

-Recipients of Medicare Advantage can also switch during the Medicare Advantage Open Enrollment Periods.
-The first is from Jan.
+Recipients of Medicare Advantage can also switch or disenroll during the Medicare Advantage Open Enrollment Period.
+The Open enrollment is from Jan.
 1 to March 31.
-During this period, Medicare Advantage recipients can switch within Medicare and original Medicare.
-The second period is circumstantial, and is exclusive for new recipients of Medicare.
-The time for this period is dependent on the individual.
+During this period, Medicare Advantage recipients can return to Original Medicare.
+However, the time to switch drug plans was during the Annual Election Period.

 The Gaps in Medigap

-Medigap is a great way to fill in many of the gaps in Medicare parts A and B, but it’s not all encompassing.
-If you are looking to get Medigap, it’s good to know where you will not be covered so you will be able to make an informed decision.
+Medigap is a great way to fill in many gaps in Medicare parts A and B, but it’s not all-encompassing.
+If you are looking to get Medigap, it’s good to know where you will not be covered to make an informed decision.

-Dental care is also not covered.
+Dental care is also not covered by Medicare.
 These visits will be out of pocket rather than just a copay, so if you regularly visit the dentist, Medigap will not cover you.

-Finally, private-duty nursing and hearing aids will also not be covered.
-This may not be important to some, and you can always change if this becomes an important need in the future.
+Finally, hearing aids will also not be covered by Medicare.
+This may not be important to some, and you can always change if this becomes an essential need in the future.

-Companies that sell Medigap policies will generally have separate vision and dental policies available.
-They can be affordable and will provide comprehensive coverage you might not find with other plans.
-If you need long-term care or other products, most companies also provide these options.
-You may need to bundle multiple policies, but the benefit could be broader coverage at affordable prices.
+Companies that sell Medigap policies will generally have a separate vision and dental policy available.
+They can be affordable and will provide comprehensive coverage you might not find with certain Medicare Advantage plans.

 So What Should You Do?